Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 The Customer Center manages all customer-related activities.
 It stores customer contact information, transactions, and balances.
 Users can create invoices, receive payments, and send statements.
 The Customer Center provides insights into customer interactions and outstanding balances.
 Efficient use of the Customer Center enhances customer relationship management.

-45. How do you handle billable expenses in QuickBooks?
+45. How does QuickBooks handle billable expenses?

 Ans: